 A hydrogen atom only has one orbital (i.e. 1s), so it only needs one orbital on it.

-If we combine four hydrogen atoms with one carbon atom we make the Lewis structure for methane (CH4).
+If we combine four hydrogen atoms with one carbon atom, we make the Lewis structure for methane (CH4).
 Each bond is made up of one hydrogen electron and one carbon electron.
+Notice that the C now has a full octet of electrons.

-We can drop the orbitals, "whoopie things", to simplify the structures - just remember only two electrons per orbital or bond.
+We can drop the orbitals, "hoopie things", to simplify the structures - just remember only two electrons per orbital or bond.

 Login